 It is also frequently believed that single mothers receive assistance from the government.

 According to the 2009 US Census Data, only 41.3% of all custodial mothers receive financial assistance from the government.

 Other problems like inequality in gender pay also contribute to the larger issue, leaving single mothers to fend for housing and general upkeep of their children, leaving little for education and health.

 No matter what your pay packet is, one strategy to cope as a single mother is to proactively look at budgeting.

-Some experts say that a stash that covers for all realistic expenses including healthcare and education is a good direction to move towards and maintain.
+Some experts say that a stash that covers all realistic expenses including healthcare and education is a good direction to move towards and maintain.

-Alongside, it might also be important to sensitive your children about finances and what expectations of theirs can be met without hassle.
+Alongside this, it might also be important to sensitive your children about finances and what expectations of theirs can be met without hassle.

-This will keep communication open and also allow you to provide from an authentic space.
+This will keep communication open and also allow you to provide an authentic space.
 Developing a plan to get better pay is also a long-term approach that can retain your ambitions and give you hope.

 2. Inner critical voice

 It is not tough to guess that when women come to be single mothers, they might still have notions of the “perfect family” intact.
 Consequently, they look at their own circumstances through that lens.